tuckerweibell/recipe/src/components/EzField/EzField.md

 ### Select list with grouping

 Allows the user to choose from smaller lists of logically related options.
 Use a select list grouping to make the list of options easier to navigate to assist the user find the option they are looking for.
 The `group` prop should be applied to each option that belongs to a group, and represents the label that wil be used to group the items.

-Any options provided that do not have a group will be presented at the top of the options list.
+Any options that do not belong to a group will be presented at the top of the options list.
+Options without groups are presented first, followed by groups of options presented in the order in which they are provided.

 ```jsx
 () => {